Comcast/rulio/doc/Manual.md

 The API `GetParents()` gets a location's parents (if any).

-This parents data is represented as fact (though it has special "property" indexing to make read access more efficient):
+This parents data is represented as fact (though it has special "property" indexing to make read access more efficient):x

 ```Javascript
 {"!parent":["homer","marge"]}